divijjjain-cmyk/stock-analysis-project-V3/README.md

-# stock-analysis-project-V3
+# Stock Analysis Project

-Python script to analyze stock data (6 months progress)
+This is a simple Python project that analyzes stock prices using free financial datasets.
+It calculates returns, moving averages, and visualizes trends.